Elevation: 10,718 ft

-Peak 10718 (Hour Glass Peak) by Livingston Douglas
+Peak 10718 by Livingston Douglas

 This peak overlooks Hourglass Lake to the south.
-Date of Climb: 8/25/16

-[(B)(2)(a.1) FST-680 and FST-601, Big Boulder Creek Trail (as per Page 230 of the book).
+[(B)(2)(a.1) FST-680 and FST-601, Big Boulder Creek Trail on Page 230]

-Southeast Ridge Route, Class 3
+Southeast Ridge, Class 3

 About 1/4 mile after crossing the Walker Lake outlet stream, you’ll reach two stream crossings with small footbridges across them.
 These two streams are branches of the Island Lake outlet stream.
 Warning: the USGS map does NOT SHOW the trail crossing the outlet stream coming down from Island Lake until much higher in elevation; the map is wrong.
 After the second crossing, leave the trail to bushwhack E below imposing cliffs to reach the outlet stream coming down from Goat Lake.

 Bushwhack through massive boulders and thick forest on the S side of the Island Lake outlet stream, at the base of massive cliffs on your right side, to reach Goat Lake’s outlet stream.
 Unfortunately, you will have to drop 150 vertical feet to get underneath the right-side cliff face and reach the critical outlet stream coming down from Goat Lake.
 This is not a pleasant traverse/bushwhack but, thankfully, it only takes just over 10 minutes to complete.

 When you return from Goat Lake, you can avoid most of the uphill by traversing across the braided branches of the Island Lake outlet stream and intercepting the trail just below a waterfall (rather than retracing your ascent route).
 The forest is relatively flat and unpleasant with deadfall, but it goes pretty quickly (I only ascended 30′ to get back to the trail).